marcel303/bullet3-framework/README.md

 depend_library bullet3
 ```

 Inside your chibi file.
-Note you won't have access to any of the framework integrations, including the SimpleFrameworkApp used above.
+Note you won't have access to any of the framework integrations, including the SimpleFrameworkApp used above or the Framework debug draw implementation.

 ## Debug draw using bullet3-framework